LucasPlacentino/CMOS-project/README.md

 # CMOS-project
-CMOS lab project (for the Sensors &amp; Microsystem Electronics course at BRUFACE)
+CMOS lab project (for the Sensors &amp; Microsystem Electronics course at BRUFACE, achieved a grade of 19.5/20 after oral defense, AY 2025-2026)

 Open and run the **`edge-triggered_PWM_generator.asc`** LTspice file to simulate.